asicguy/zcu104_ubuntu/software/petalinux/readme.txt

+These instructions provide an outline of the steps required to boot Ubuntu Linux on the Xilinx ZCU104 evaluation board.
+It is reported that these same instructions also succeed for the ZCU102 board with appropriate substitutions.

 - Download and install Xilinx Petalinux 2018.2.

 - Set up your environment variables.
 Something like this depending on where you installed Petalinux.